Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

 \subsection{Optimal window size examples}

 We present optimal window size results for Datasets 2, 4, and 7, with $R=5$, $L_{\mathrm{min}}=3$, $L_{\mathrm{max}}=12$, and $L_{\mathrm{step}}=1$.
 We expect to achieve the best results for $L_\text{o}=7$ for Dataset 2, $L_\text{o}=9$ for Dataset 4, and $L_\text{o}=5$ for Dataset 7.
-Figure \ref{Loss vs. L} shows the normalized test loss (using MAE as loss function) by window size, and we can see that, for optimal window sizes we have significant drop in loss function and low variability of the loss function in positions that correspond to the optimal window.
+Figure \ref{Loss vs. L} shows the normalized test loss (using MAE as loss function) by window size, and we can see that, for optimal window sizes, we have a significant drop in loss function and low variability of the loss function in positions that correspond to the optimal window.

 As previously noted, DCIts demonstrates robustness in accurately identifying interactions even when a window size larger than optimal is selected.
-Figure \ref{lmax} presents the statistically significant $\alpha_{1,j,l}$ values for Dataset 7 with a window size of $L=7$ and $R=5$ runs.
-Specifically, the mean $\alpha$ coefficients were computed on the test set across five runs, and only those elements that were statistically significantly different from zero were retained.
-Notably, all $\alpha_{i,j,l}$ elements with $l > 5$ were equal to zero.
+Figure~\ref{lmax} presents the robust (run-consistent) $\alpha_{3,j,\ell}$ values for Dataset~7 with a window size of $L=7$ and $R=5$ runs.
+Specifically, the mean $\alpha$ coefficients were computed on the test set across five runs, and only elements that were robust (run-consistent) and non-zero were retained.
+Notably, in the displayed slice, all $\alpha_{3,j,\ell}$ entries with $\ell>5$ were nonsignificant.